ob-ivan/ommacomics/README.md

 ## Development

 - This project uses `npm` to manage JavaScript dependencies.
+- Please use `npm run dev` and `npm run watch` to create development builds.

 ## Deployment